-Tom and Jerry Are Introduced
+Tom & Jerry are Introduced

 One of Hollywood’s first dynamic duo debuted on this day in 1940.
 Puss Gets the Boot was the first Tom and Jerry cartoon short created by William Hanna and Joseph Barbera for MGM.
 There were 114 original shorts of the cat and mouse cartoon created between 1940 and 1957 and many feel that they were the best.
 MGM released 13 more in 1961 that were produced by Rembrandt Films and Chuck Jones tried his hand with the pair for 34 rather strange shorts released from 1963 to 1967.
 In the 1970’s, the cat and mouse arrived on TV with a milder, limited animation, Saturday morning series.
 The pair no longer fought and the cartoons were no longer funny, but versions of this new show lasted for years.
 It wasn’t until 1992 with the feature-length 1992 movie (Tom and Jerry: The Movie) that the two began to act like themselves again.
-The pair most starred together in The Tom and Jerry Show in 2014 for Cartoon Network and will reunite Christmas 2020 with a new live action/animated movie that stars Chloe Grace Moretz, Michael Pena, Ken Jeong and Rob Delaney.
+The pair starred together in The Tom and Jerry Show in 2014 for Cartoon Network and reunited again during Christmas 2020 with a new live action/animated movie that starred Chloe Grace Moretz, Michael Pena, Ken Jeong and Rob Delaney.
+(Image: Warner Bros.)

 The First Gold Record Is Awarded